CharlB96/CapstoneProject/README.md

         The site could definitely use some expanding in the number of articles made, as well as the amount of information on each animal.
 Due to time constraints, I created a few articles with limited information, the majority of which was sourced directly from wikipedia.
 I would want to create fully unique articles per animal and structure the pages with rich text fields to add a bit more style.

         I would want to fully construct the newsletter page and the newsletter itself, possibly to open onto a new page.

+        I would want to create a profile page where you can save articles of your favourtite animals and personalise the page somewhat.